 With this article I’m fulfilling my promise to UPS to make the story public in response to them going blank on the matter.
-This article is not to blame someone particularly, but rather to describe the situation, ask questions that were left unanswered by UPS and make it available for a wider audience.
+This article describes the situation and holds questions that were left unanswered by UPS.

 The situation took place in April 2021 and I gave UPS all the time to react, so “we’re working on it, give us more time” excuse would be invalid here.